 A new owner will have the basic choice between a) renting out the land or b) operate it.

-a) there is a strong demand in our area as well as nation wide to rent land.
-A US$15.000 annual rent would be a realistic figure (167 hectare, 2015) for a contract that allows only grazing and can be terminated easily
+a) there is a firm demand in our area as well as nation wide to rent land.
+A US$12.000 annual rent would be a realistic figure (167 hectare, 2015) for a contract that allows only grazing and can be terminated easily

 b) supposedly the property is more appealing to the gentleman rancher (roughly half of the asking price reflects the productive value of the farmland and the other half the value of the historic mansion, location, scenery etc) and less to the purely professional farmer.
-Therefore a new owner might opt for a low key extensive cattle grazing operation that requires one ranch worker and very little owner's attention, generating some beef production of 20 tons life weight (US$40.000) with 150 cattle and a US$15.000 net profit, covering already the cost of having an employee permanently guarding the property.
+Therefore a new owner might opt for a low key extensive cattle grazing operation that requires one ranch worker and very little owner's attention, generating some beef production of 16 tons life weight (US$28.000) with 130 cattle and a US$8-10.000 net profit, after covering already the labour cost of having an employee permanently guarding property and animals.

-However, soils and climate set no limit to use the land more intensively and productively or for different uses altogether, wine, olives, fruits, grains etc.
+However, soils and climate set no limit to use the land more intensively and professionally or for different uses altogether, wine, olives, fruits, grains etc.

 property taxes and contributions add up to annually US$2000